 After rinsing the model in a wash station and curing the model fully, the detail really popped out on the sharp edges of the model.
 The small holes on the shoulder-mounted rockets were crisp and well-defined, and the side paneling looked sharp.
 I printed several other miniatures using a similar process, and they were equally impressive.

-Considering the price of the Voxelab Polaris, it’s hard to imagine a better machine for a beginner interested in resin 3D printing.
+To sum up my Voxelab Polaris review, considering the price of the machine, it’s hard to imagine a better one for a beginner interested in resin 3D printing.
 With similar specifications to other machines that sell for over $250, the Polaris is a printer that has quite a lot to offer.
 The primary drawback of this printer is the relatively slow per-layer cure time of 10 seconds per layer, which is reduced to 2.5 seconds and below on printers like the Elegoo Mars 2 Pro which use a Mono LCD screen for faster curing.

 If you’re interested in learning more, you can read about the Polaris on the Voxelab site and you can purchase one through Amazon or AliExpress.